 Supporting middle leaders

-Current school principals, from early career to experienced, will have access to a world-class professional development tool through the new Principal Leadership Framework (PLF.)
+Current school principals, from early career to experienced, will have access to world-class professional development tools.

 Research and resources

-Under this strategy the SLI will continue to work with key educational researchers to commission formal research to support the ongoing development, and evaluation of our programs and frameworks.
+Under the strategy, the SLI will continue to work with key educational researchers to commission formal research to support the ongoing development, and evaluation of our programs and frameworks.

 Building on our success

-The new strategy builds on the success of the SLI since it was established and commits the department to continuing our range of leadership development programs and resources already in place, including:
+The new strategy builds on the success of the SLI since it was established and commits the department to continuing our range of leadership development programs and resources already in place.

-- The Principal Leadership Framework will be available for all current and aspiring school leaders in Term 1 2022
+- The Principal Leadership Framework will be available for all current and aspiring school leaders in 2022.

-- The School Leadership Identification Framework will be available to all schools in Term 2 2022
+- The School Leadership Identification Framework will be available to all schools in 2022.

 - Further leadership development programs and resources are being developed and will be made available in 2022 and beyond.

-- This strategy will be evaluated in four years.
+- This strategy will be evaluated in 4 years.